Solar power in Morocco: Ouarzazate solar plant

 The Moroccan Agency for Solar Energy invited expressions of interest in the design, construction, operation, maintenance and financing of the first of the five planned solar power stations, the 500 MW complex in the southern town of Ouarzazate, that includes both PV and CSP.

 Construction officially began on 10 May 2013.

-The project is divided in 3 phases: a 160MW concentrated solar power project, a 200MW parabolic mirror plant, and a 150MW solar trough plant.
+The project is divided into three phases: a 160MW concentrated solar power project, a 200MW parabolic mirror plant, and a 150MW solar trough plant.

 The 160 MW first phase, Noor I, was brought online in February 2016.

 The project was awarded to a consortium led by Saudi Arabia's ACWA Power, which sells the electricity produced for $0.19/kW·h, and co-financed by the World Bank and the European Investment Bank.

 The second phase, the 200 MW Noor 2 plant, came online in January 2018, and the third phase came online in December 2018.

 These two phases provide another 580 MW and cover 6,000 acres.

 A fourth phase of the project, Noor IV, was also completed in 2018, is a 72 MW photovoltaic station.